1. Jainism was founded by__________.

 Explanation: Strict adherence to non-violence and asceticism.

-17. Jainism does not believe in:
+17. Jainism does not believe in__________.

 A) Karma